flyway/flywaydb.org/documentation/tutorials/check.md

       - 1433:1433
 ```
 In this case, Flyway is using the default SQL Server databases and is being configured using command-line flags rather than mounting the `conf` volume.

+## Summary

+This tutorial outlined the following concepts:

+- How `check` can be used to generate pre-migration reports.
+- Configuring `check` and applying it to SQL Server.
+- Using `check` in Docker.